 Regarding the hard consequences of YUR and NEET rates, a mix of the mental and the socioeconomic consequences appears.
 The mental consequences concern mental illnesses such as depression up to enhanced suicidal behaviour as a result of unemployment or inactivity.
 Another consequence of unemployment or inactivity can be poverty and social exclusion, which again might lead to depression and enhanced risk of suicidal behaviour, which is more often the result of unemployment or inactivity comparing young adults with adult counterparts (Hammartsröm & Janlert, 1997).
-This further increases the social relevance and the seriousness of the problem of youth unemployment and NEET rates for society.
-Most critically and at very high levels, youth unemployment can lead to civil unrest implying as a significant threat to social peace, as existing economic and labour market structures appear to be ineffective regarding the integration of a certain amount of (highly-skilled) young adults (Winefield, 1997).
-Economic imbalances in form of high youth unemployment increases the vulnerability of young adults to extreme political positions boosting radical movements, which has intensively been witnessed by EL (Sotiris, 2013).
-Through the social and economic consequences of financial crisis, being among others risen NEET rates, political imbalances through the radicalisation of the population result at the end of the day (Kriesi, 2014; Sotiris, 2014).
+This further increases the social relevance and the seriousness of the problem of youth unemployment can lead to civil unrest implying as a significant threat to social peace, as existing economic and labour market structures appear to be ineffective regarding the integration of a certain amount of (highly-skilled) young adults.

+Economic imbalances in form of high youth unemployment increases the vulnerability of young adults to extreme political positions boosting radical movements, which has intensively been witnessed by EL.
+Through the social and economic consequences of financial crisis, being among others risen NEET rates, political imbalances through the radicalisation of the population result at the end of the day (Kriesi & Pappas, 2015.
 The social relevance of NEET rates as a consequence of financial crises is therefore concentrated on the relation between the latter two concepts, but applies to the individuals and societies in question to a very high extent.
 The transmission of the recessive impact of financial crisis concerns the economic dimension in the first instance, by risen NEET rates translating into a scarring and hysteresis effect and threatens living standards and social cohesion by brain drains, faced by IE and enhanced suicidal behaviour of the individuals concerned, most notably in EL.
 Finally, the political and social consequences might appear costly for national societies by civil unrest and radicalisation of the (younger) population.